rseah145/smw-term2/Journal_3_notes/Section A.md

 Used in early versions of Windows NT
 * Password is Unicode
 * Up to 127 characters long
-* Stored as a 128-bit MD4 hash, in
+* Stored as a 128-bit MD4 hash, instead of DES in LANMAN